Trump renews criticism of Amazon, spokesman discusses ‘tax parity’ for online, brick-and-mortar sales

 Amazon declined to comment.

-As the broad stock market climbed Thursday, Amazon’s stock fell as much as 4.1 percent to $1,372.91 after the Trump tweet, but the shares recouped most of their losses and were trading down about 0.5 percent at $1,425.31 in early afternoon trading in New York.
+As the broad stock market climbed Thursday, Amazon’s stock fell as much as 4.1 percent to $1,372.91 after the Trump tweet, but the shares rebounded and were trading up 1.1 percent at $1446.53 in mid-afternoon trading in New York.
 Amazon stock closed down 4.4 percent Wednesday.

 In comments on Fox News on Thursday morning, a presidential spokesman elaborated that Trump “has talked about the need to have tax parity between online retailers and brick-and-mortar retailers.”

-“The president has talked about it for years,” said deputy press secretary Raj Shah, a deputy press secretary.
+“The president has talked about it for years,” said deputy press secretary Raj Shah.
 “There are a number of proposals that have … been considered in the House and the Senate.
 He’d be supportive of such efforts.”

 Amazon, for most of its existence, avoided charging local sales tax on most goods sold in the U.S., relying on a Supreme Court ruling that exempts mail-order and online sellers with no physical presence in a state.